 Opening a business account?
 You will need these documents

 When you want to open a business account, you will have to submit your details to the bank.
 The details can differ depending on the bank and your company’s legal form.
 So always ask the bank which details you need to provide.
-Sometimes you can open an account online without going to the bank in person.
+Sometimes you can open an account online.

-If you have shielded your visiting address in the Business Register, you may not be able to open a bank account online.
+Have you shielded your visiting address in the Business Register?
+Then you may not be able to open a bank account online.
 In that case, visit your bank.
 The bank may ask additional questions.
 This way, your bank will assess the risks.
 If the outcome is positive, the bank will still open a business account for you.

 Do you have an eenmanszaak (sole proprietorship)?
 Then you are personally liable.
-A business bank account is not mandatory.
-But usually a bank's general terms and conditions state that you cannot use a private account for business purposes.
-And a business bank account will help you separate your private and business money affairs better.
+A business bank account is not mandatory but it is useful.
+And usually a bank's general terms and conditions state that you cannot use a private account for business purposes.
+Do you use a payment platform such as Mollie, PayPal, Stripe, or Klarna?
+They require a business bank account.
+This also applies to online sales channels such as Amazon and Bol.

 • a valid proof of identification.